 Is Florida’s Medical Marijuana Registry HIPAA Compliant?

-Health insurers and health providers must abide by HIPAA, which means that your certifying physician is bound by HIPAA rules.
+Health insurers and health providers must abide by the Health Insurance Portability and Accountability Act (HIPAA), which means that your certifying physician is bound by HIPAA rules.
 However, the state is not bound by the same laws.
 While they don’t share diagnoses with law enforcement, OMMU does share personal identifying information.

 Driving under the influence is illegal, even if you’re a medical marijuana patient (and it can result in losing your medical marijuana patient status).